-Some scientists believe that disturbance to the population of the microviome may explain the sudden emergence of disease symptoms.
-Such as why a virus can lay dormant for years and then “decide” to become active.
+Some scientists believe that disturbing the microviome populations may explain how symptoms of disease mysteriously come and go.
+The microviome may hold the key to understanding how a virus can lay dormant for years and then suddenly become active.

-We’re focusing mainly on the microbiome, but the microviome will be a new frontier.
+Today we’re focusing mainly on the microbiome, but the microviome is a new frontier.

-Biohacking Future Trend #9: Food Becomes More Than Calories
+Biohacking Trend #9: Food Seen As More Than Calories

 Organic or conventional nutrition doesn’t matter much if the soil is dead.